lamodots/Nodejs-Express-Javascript-ESLint.eslintrc.js/README.md

 # Nodejs-Express-Javascript-ESLint.eslintrc.js
  A complete ESLint config optimized for Node.js + Express + JavaScript projects, adapted from the TypeScript version with JavaScript-specific enhancements:
+This configuration maintains all the Express-specific optimizations and production safeguards while adapting to JavaScript's flexibility.
+It enforces error handling patterns critical for Node.js services and includes JavaScript-specific allowances for common Express patterns.
 #Installation for JavaScript Project:

 ```bash